-- 6.4 CCCS may give directions when it has made a decision that a merger situation infringes the section 54 prohibition.49 Directions are therefore only relevant following the issuance of an unfavourable decision as a result of a Phase 2 review or as a result of an investigation of an anticipated merger or merger.
-Directions may consist of a prohibition of the merger, or an order that the parties take certain steps to address the competition concerns50.
-Directions may also relate to the imposition of financial penalties. - 6.46.5 If CCCS concludes that the section 54 prohibition has been infringed, or that an anticipated merger if carried into effect will infringe, the section 54 prohibition, sSection 69 of the Act provides that CCCS may give such directions as it considers appropriate to remedy, mitigate or prevent the adverse effects to competition caused by the merger situation. - 6.56.6 Section 69(2) of the Act provides examples of directions which may be issued by CCCS.
-These include directions: - prohibiting an anticipated merger from being carried into effect or requiring a merger to be dissolved or modified in such manner as CCCS may direct; - requiring the merger parties to enter into such legally-enforceable agreements as may be specified by CCCS to prevent or lessen the anti-competitive effects which have arisen; - requiring the merger parties to dispose of such operations, assets or shares of such undertaking in such manner as may be specified by CCCS; and - providing a performance bond, guarantee or other form of security on such terms and conditions as CCCS may determine.

-6.66.7 Please refer to the relevant paragraphs of CCCS Guidelines on the Substantive Assessment of Mergers for more information on CCCS's consideration of appropriate remedies for mergers.
+- 6.16 If CCS concludes that the section 54 prohibition has been infringed, or that an anticipated merger if carried into effect will infringe, the section 54 prohibition, section 69 of the Act provides that CCS may give such directions as it considers appropriate to remedy, mitigate or prevent the adverse effects to competition caused by the merger situation. - 6.17 Section 69(2) of the Act provides examples of directions which may be issued by CCS.
+These include directions: - prohibiting an anticipated merger from being carried into effect or requiring a merger to be dissolved or modified in such manner as CCS may direct; - requiring the merger parties to enter into such legally-enforceable agreements as may be specified by CCS to prevent or lessen the anti-competitive effects which have arisen; - requiring the merger parties to dispose of such operations, assets or shares of such undertaking in such manner as may be specified by CCS; and - providing a performance bond, guarantee or other form of security on such terms and conditions as CCS may determine. - 6.18 Please refer to the relevant paragraphs of CCS Guidelines on the Substantive Assessment of Mergers for more information on CCS' consideration of appropriate remedies for mergers.